fonic/ipfilter/README.md

 Refer to embedded comments for details.

+## Subscriptions
+Subscriptions are not necessarily required to use the I-Blocklist functionality, as most of the lists provided by *I-Blocklist* are free to download.
+There are some additional lists that are only available to subscribers, though.

+Using the *GeoLite2* functionality requires a subscription, which is free of charge.

 ## Usage
 Open a terminal/console running Bash and use the following command to run:
 ```